Client Portal User Guide

 I changed my authentication app.
 How can I change my Druide account settings?

 To reconfigure your authentication app, go to your Client Portal, in the Security tab of the My account section.
-Click the Update button to remove the current authentication app and set up the new one.
+Click Options (1), then Update from the drop-down menu (2) to remove the current authentication app and set up the new one.

-My authentication app or my recovery codes have been compromised.
+My authentication method has been compromised.
 What should I do?

 As a precautionary measure, you must reset your security settings.
 To do this, follow these steps: